-RCN competes aggressively on Internet speeds and pricing against larger providers like Comcast and AT&T. That competition has been good for customers, as RCN is currently introducing more fiber to their network to enable “gigabit” service of 1,000 Mbps — mostly available in DC, NYC, and Chicago.
+RCN competes aggressively on Internet speeds and pricing against larger providers like Comcast and AT&T. That competition, as it turns out, has been good for customers.
+RCN is currently introducing more fiber to their network to enable “gigabit” service of 1,000 Mbps.
+The company’s initial efforts are mostly centered around areas in DC, NYC, and Chicago.

 They offer competitive pricing for basic family plans in the 50 Mbps range.
 As of this review, all of their plans include unlimited streaming, making RCN one of our top recommendations for cord cutters.